- US Online Poker

 You can buy tickets for the Canadian sports lotteries at virtually any lottery retailer.
 You’ll need to pick match winners and/or “Over” or “Under” for total scores for at least 2 matches (3 for Pro-Line tickets).
 Exactly how you fill out a ticket varies depending on the lottery, but instructions will be printed on the ticket.
 You’ll also be able to choose the amount you want to wager, from $2 to $100.

-If you already have an online lottery account, you just have to navigate to the appropriate section of the lottery website in order to place your bets.
+If you already have an online lottery account, you just have to navigate to the appropriate section of the lottery website (or PlayNow, if in BC or MB) in order to place your bets.
 You’ll be paying from (and receiving prizes to) the same balance you use for other types of tickets.

 If you don’t have an account, signing up is easy, and works much the same as for any other website, although you’ll have to provide scanned documentation to establish your identity and that you’re of legal gambling age.